 CTA Hierarchy: Where to Place Your Calls-to-Action

 Your homepage has one job: get visitors to take the next step.
 Yet most B2B homepages confuse visitors with multiple competing CTAs, unclear next steps, and poor placement.
-Here’s how to create effective CTA hierarchy.
+Here’s how to fix the hierarchy.

 Visitors shouldn’t have to think about what to do next.
-You should guide them to one primary action while offering optional secondary paths for different readiness levels.
+Guide them to one primary action and offer optional secondary paths for different readiness levels.

 The hierarchy: